chorhatarahuduketuri/Comparing-oob-ml-algorithms/README.md

 The only further reading I suggest is the following short (and extremely interesting) wikipedia page: https://en.wikipedia.org/wiki/Level_of_measurement, though there are further references at the end of this README.

+## Types of dataset
+There is no set list of types of datasets, but there are various descriptors of datasets and descriptors of features in datasets that are of use.

+### Descriptors of datasets

+#### Density and Sparsity
+A particularly important thing to know about a dataset you intend to use is whether it is dense or sparse.
+A dense dataset has most or all of the data points filled with meaningful data, i.e. each row has data for most or all of the features.
+A sparse dataset has few meaningful data points, and most are either set to 0 or the equivalent of 0 for that feature if it is non-numeric.
+While both are useful, dense datasets contain a lot more information than sparse datasets of the same size.

+#### Balance
+Balance is a description of the ratio of instances of each predictor variable in a dataset.
+If there are significantly more of one class than another, then the dataset is said to be unbalanced.
+For example, if there are 100 pictures in a dataset from which to learn the difference between cats and dogs - and only 10 of them are dogs while the other 90 are cats - then the dataset is unbalanced.
+Usually any ratio between classes greater than or equal to 2:1 could definitely be considered unbalanced.
+This introduces problems around it's usage for learning what the difference is between the two different classes.

+There are several different approaches to solving this problem, the laziest of which is to use a more sophisticated evaluation metric (e.g. precision, recall, and of course F1 score).
+The more effortful involve adjusting algorithms to give more weight to what it learns from the less frequent class.
+These more effortful solutions are outside the scope of this work, so different evaluation metrics will be considered.

+### Descriptors of dataset features

+#### Skewness
+Skewness is how similar the tails of a feature are.
+If it has low skew, then the tails are of the same size.
+If it is *skewed right*, or has *positive skew*, then the tail is longer on the right hand side of the graph/positive side of the feature.
+If it is *skewed left*, or has *negative skew*, then the tail is longer on the left hand side of the graph/positive side of the feature.

+#### Kurtosis
+Kurtosis is a measure of how much of the data lies close to the centre of the distribution, and how much lies away from the centre.
+Higher kurtosis (>3), called *leptokurtic*, indicates more of the data lies away from the centre of the distribution, creating a peaked shape with long tails out to the sides.
+Lower kurtosis (<3), called *platykurtic*, indicates more of the data is closer to the centre of the distribution, creating a rounder shape with shorter tails.

+The incredibly simplified response to particularly high/low skew or kurtosis is to mean normalise the data.
+The reason for this is that most ML algorithms work better on normally distributed data, and very high/low skew/kurtosis stretches data away from the normal distribution shape.
+Mean normalisation, in addition to it's intended purpose, works to pull some data back towards a more standard normal distribution shape.
+More advanced responses will not be explored in this work.

 ### References
 - https://en.wikipedia.org/wiki/Statistical_data_type
 - https://en.wikipedia.org/wiki/Real_number